ph4s3tw0/ph4s3tw0.github.io/windows-internals/optimizing_function_resolving.md

 To start things off, we needed a control benchmark to determine whether a case performs better or worse.
 For this, we just run `GetProcAddress` with our list of functions from `ntdll.dll`.
 As expected, it performed moderately well in terms of the other techniques we tested.
 I suspect the reason why `GetProcAddress` is faster than most other custom implementations is due to the fact that there are some fancy tricks to optimize function resolving, such as [import hinting](https://devblogs.microsoft.com/oldnewthing/20100317-00/?p=14573) and [import binding](https://devblogs.microsoft.com/oldnewthing/20100318-00/?p=14563).

+###### Update:
+[Tom Wilson](https://twitter.com/uint_ptr) helpfully pointed out that the reason `GetProcAddress` is faster than most of these implementations is due to the fact that [`GetProcAddress` actually uses binary search internally](https://doxygen.reactos.org/d1/dda/ldrpe_8c.html#a4e9e9b9c629351c39174b18cd1225943).
+Always do your homework kids!

 ```cpp
 /*
     /favor:AMD64 /arch:AVX2